 Justice Susan Griffin apparently has a problem tolerating certain relationships

 One must wonder what sentence Madam Justice might have meted out had the woman who was beaten by her spouse died.
-Among other examples of Madam Justice’s disdain for what she considers inappropriate attitudes in a marriage or simply inappropriate attitudes about relationships, also please see http://metronews.ca/news/vancouver/630271/korean-billionaires-sexist-attitude-toward-women-factor-in-vancouver-divorce-case/
+There are other examples of Madam Justice’s disdain for what she considers inappropriate attitudes in a marriage or simply inappropriate attitudes about relationships.
+Please see http://metronews.ca/news/vancouver/630271/korean-billionaires-sexist-attitude-toward-women-factor-in-vancouver-divorce-case/

-Back to Madam Justice’s lapse of memory now, keeping Madam Justice’s inaccuracy in mind and realizing that Madam Justice also made it a point to question my credibility based on a small number of my statements at the actual trial that did not, “verbatim”, match my precise testimony given earlier at the preliminary trial, I would like to remind Madam Justice that at the trial I was being asked to recall conversations and events from some two and one half years previous, conversations that were at the trial even older than they had been at the preliminary trial, I was not being asked to recall precisely what I had said at the preliminary trial.
+Allow me to return to Madam Justice’s lapse of memory now.
+Keep in mind Madam Justice’s incorrect memory.
+Then realize that Madam Justice also made it a point to question my credibility based on a small number of my statements at the actual trial that did not, “verbatim”, match my precise testimony given earlier at the preliminary trial.
+Also, bear in mind that I was not being asked to recall what I had said at the preliminary hearing.
+Instead, I was being asked to recall conversations and events from some two and one half years previous.
+These were conversations that were at the trial even older than they had been at the preliminary trial.
+Allow me to reiterate this point.
+I was not being asked to recall precisely what I had said at the preliminary trial.

 Additionally, as most experts agree, when statements concerning complex matters match too closely it is evidence of rehearsal-driven memorization, especially when testifying to conversations some thirty months previous, or even older.
 Accordingly, everything I said in Madam Justice’s courtroom was consistent with me being a forthright individual.

-I did this because I did not want to have to attempt to remember hundreds of comments and conversations over an eighteen-month period, and because, with Prince living with me, it would have been even more dangerous than my then current undertaking for me to have taken notes and kept those notes in my home, especially so with Prince’s propensity to rifle through my drawers.
+I did this because I did not want to have to attempt to remember hundreds of comments and conversations over an eighteen-month period.
+I also did it because with Prince living with me it would have been even more dangerous than my then current undertaking for me to have taken notes and kept those notes in my home.
+This was especially true with Prince’s propensity to rifle through my drawers.
 Perhaps Madam Justice didn’t think that I was taking enough risks with my life already by living with Prince and reporting to the police about him.

 Where is Justice Susan Griffin’s perfect memory?
+It doesn’t exist

 I offered to allow police to video tape because I knew I was right